Transocean Ltd. (RIG) Shares Down Despite Recent Market Volatility

 Sponsored

-The stock of Transocean Ltd. (RIG) has seen a 1.63% increase in the past week, with a 30.72% rise in the past month, and a 68.31% gain in the past quarter.
-The volatility ratio for the week is 5.22%, and the volatility levels for the past 30 days are at 5.95% for RIG.
-The simple moving average for the last 20 days is 9.16% for RIG stock, with a simple moving average of 85.60% for the last 200 days.
+RIG’s stock has seen a -4.63% decrease for the week, with a 22.77% rise in the past month and a 63.79% gain in the past quarter.
+The volatility ratio for the week is 5.43%, and the volatility levels for the past 30 days are at 5.96% for Transocean Ltd. The simple moving average for the last 20 days is 0.86% for RIG stock, with a simple moving average of 72.89% for the last 200 days.

 Analysts’ Opinion of RIG